BTifmmp/genetic-image/README.md

 Parents are selected using a tournaments selection, which randomly selects a subset of individuals form population and return the fittest one of them.
 ### Crossoever
 Crossover is perfomred using uniform method, where each gene has a 50% chance of being inherited from either parent.
 Two parents produce two offsprings with opposing genes.
+### Why is it greyscale?
+There are only 256 colors when using greyscale comapred to 16,777,216 when using RGB making it easier to for algorithm to find fitting color for shape.
 ## What affects execution speed
 - image size
 - population size